Sweetiedoodles

 The below foods use human-grade ingredients instead of feed-grade.

-Sport Dog Food and UnKibble are the only two "dry" foods, the rest resemble home cooked meals.
+Sport Dog Food, UnKibble and some Honest Kitchen are the only "dry" foods, the rest resemble home cooked meals.

 Honest Kitchen